cloud-ark/kubeplus/README.rst

 We are actively looking for inputs from the community on following aspects:

-1. Language constructs
+1. Functions

-   - What additional language constructs would you like to see in KubePlus language?
+   - What additional functions would you like to see in KubePlus?
      File your suggestions as comments on `issue 319`_

 .. _issue 319: https://github.com/cloud-ark/kubeplus/issues/319